RM College Genie - RM Group Of Education

 NMC Clarifies MBBS Fees Can Be Charged Only for 4.5 Years

-National Medical Commission (NMC) has directed medical colleges to charge MBBS tuition fees only for the 4.5 years of academic study, excluding the one-year compulsory internship.
+NMC directs all medical colleges to charge MBBS fees only for the 4.5-year academic period, excluding the 1-year compulsory internship.

 • Vikrant Sharma